mdurrani808/mdurrani808/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I'm Mohammad Durrani, a student who enjoys tinkering, progamming to solve both a variety of problems, contributing to open source projects, and robots.
 Looking forward to making cool things!\
-🎓 &nbsp;I'm currently studying Computer Science at the University of Maryland, College Park (2026).\
+🎓 &nbsp;I'm currently a freshman studying Computer Science at the University of Maryland, College Park (2026).\
 🌱 &nbsp;I'm passionate about Cybersecurity, Robotics, and Mathematics.\
-✍️ &nbsp;In my free time, I like to make graphic designs, biking, and reading. \
+✍️ &nbsp;In my free time, I like to make graphic designs, biking, and reading.\
-✉️ &nbsp;You can shoot me an email at durranim@umd.edu, I'll be sure to respond within 24 hours.\
+✉️ &nbsp;You can shoot me an email at durranim@umd.edu, I'll be sure to respond within 24 hours.

+:briefcase: &nbsp;Currently looking for Software Engineering internships for Summer 2023 and beyond to further build my skills.\
 📄 &nbsp;Please contact me to get a copy of my resume or if you have any quesitons!

 ### 🛠 &nbsp;Tech Stack